 5. Promoting your blog only sporadically.

-To grow your blog, you need regular support from other bloggers, on a steady basis.
+To grow your audience, you need regular support from other bloggers, on a steady basis.
 That means writing lots of guest posts.

 Don’t limit yourself to posting only on A-List blogs either.
 Look to some of the other B and C list blogs too.

 Hang with the cool kids, but form your own posse.
-That’s how all of the popular blogs I can think of got to where they are, and that’s how you can do it too.
+That’s how all of the popular blogs I can think of became popular, and that’s what you have to do as well.

 The bottom line?